franBec/pollitoDev/content/en/blog/2024-11-25-lets-talk-java-beans.md

   * [Conclusion](#conclusion)
 <!-- TOC -->

 Bean...
 It's one of those terms that we Java developers toss around so much, we sometimes forget to pause and appreciate its elegance.
-Let me help you peel back the layers on what a Spring bean really is.
+Let's discover what a Spring bean really is.

 ## What is a Bean?